 4. Your career aspirations

 Do you know what you want to do for your career?
 If so, check out the professional institutions, to see if they offer scholarships.
 Many are starting to offer scholarships to encourage new talent in to the industry or to recruit graduates.
-Many of these will be listed in the search for general scholarships explained above, but you can also select a particular subject, leaving the institution as “no specific university” and you may find some more specific ones open to all students studying a particular subject.t You can also search for any professional associations or institutions you may know of specific to your career ambitions and see if they list any scholarships on their website.
+Many of these will be listed in the general scholarship search explained above, but you can also select a particular subject, leaving the institution as “open to any university” and you may find some more specific ones open to all students studying a particular subject.
+You can also search for any professional associations or institutions you may know of specific to your career ambitions and see if they list any scholarships on their website.